Start Here

 |---|---|---|

-| Everyday Scientist | First 10 Minutes | Doing useful work without learning infrastructure first |
+| Everyday Scientist | What is OpenClaw? | Understanding the system without infrastructure overload |

-| Working Group Lead | Create from Template | Making a reusable working group from the base image |
+| Working Group Lead | Template Mode | Making a reusable working group from the base image |

 | Data/Workflow Maintainer | Where Files Go | Data placement, provenance, and reproducible outputs |